qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   layer.endEditCommand()

-The :func:`beginEditCommand() <qgis.core.QgsVectorLayer.beginEditCommand>` method will create an internal "active" command and will record subsequent changes in vector layer.
-With the call to :func:`endEditCommand() <qgis.core.QgsVectorLayer.endEditCommand>` the command is pushed onto the undo stack and the user will be able to undo/redo it from GUI.
-In case something went wrong while doing the changes, the :func:`destroyEditCommand() <qgis.core.QgsVectorLayer.destroyEditCommand>` method will remove the command and rollback all changes done while this command was active.
+The :meth:`beginEditCommand() <qgis.core.QgsVectorLayer.beginEditCommand>` method will create an internal "active" command and will record subsequent changes in vector layer.
+With the call to :meth:`endEditCommand() <qgis.core.QgsVectorLayer.endEditCommand>` the command is pushed onto the undo stack and the user will be able to undo/redo it from GUI.
+In case something went wrong while doing the changes, the :meth:`destroyEditCommand() <qgis.core.QgsVectorLayer.destroyEditCommand>` method will remove the command and rollback all changes done while this command was active.

 You can also use the :code:`with edit(layer)`-statement to wrap commit and rollback into